AmanKumar636/DepTrack/README.md

 ### 1. Install from VSIX (Recommended)

-1. Download `deptrack-0.0.5.vsix` to your local machine.
+1. Download `deptrack.vsix` to your local machine.
 2. Open **Visual Studio Code**.
 3. Go to **Extensions** sidebar (⇧⌘X / Ctrl+Shift+X).
 4. Click the ⋯ menu in the top-right corner of the Extensions view.
 5. Choose **Install from VSIX…**
-6. Browse to and select your downloaded `deptrack-0.0.5.vsix`.
+6. Browse to and select your downloaded `deptrack.vsix`.
 7. After installation, click **Reload** when prompted.

 ### 2. Install via Command-Line